unknown321/wampy/USAGE.md

 custom font file, overriding the default one.
 File must be named `font.tff` (or `font.otf`) and put into `internal storage/wampy/fonts/` directory.
 Supported formats: `.ttf`, `.otf`.

+You can get font with another character set from https://fonts.google.com/noto.
+Default font is `NotoSansKR-Regular`.

 ## Using Wampy

 Wampy works with default music player.